Arkoprovo08/Thyroid-Prediction-iNeuron/README.md

 # Website Link

-The app has been deployed using streamlit
+The app has been deployed using streamlit.
 Paste Link in browser
 ```
 https://ineuron-thyroid-prediction-0fgmogh18mv.streamlit.app/